All About the China Visa

 - Second, you’ll need to visit a China Visa Application Centre.

 These are located in 44 countries around the world, including North America, most of Europe and Australia.
+In countries without an Application Centre, you will apply through the embassy or consulate.
 Please find below what you’ll need to complete both these steps:

 1A.
 China Visa application form